marissafujimoto/pgmap/CONTRIBUTING.md

 ## Testing

-For new code please you should write tests which cover both happy case and edge cases with the built in `unittest` library.
+For new code you should write tests which cover both happy case and edge cases with python's built in `unittest` library.
 Examples of this are included in the `tests` folder.